UTSA vs. North Texas NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- UTSA and its opponents have gone over the current 59.5-point total in five of 11 games (45.5%) this season.
+- UTSA and its opponents have combined to put up more than 59.5 points in five of 11 games this season.

-- The combined points per game average of the two teams, 65.3, is 5.8 points greater than Saturday's over/under.
+- North Texas and its opponents have combined to score more than 59.5 points in three of 10 games this season.

-- This contest's total is 11.5 points above the 48 these two squads combine to surrender per game this season.
+- This contest's total is 11.5 points more than the 48 these two squads combine to allow per game this season.

-- The average total in Roadrunners games this season is 58.6, 0.9 points fewer than Saturday's over/under of 59.5 .
+- The Roadrunners and their opponents score an average of 58.6 points per game, 0.9 fewer than Saturday's total.

-- The 59.5-point total for this game is 1.6 points below the 61.1 points per game average total in Mean Green games this season.
+- The 59.5-point over/under for this game is 1.6 points below the 61.1 points per game average total in Mean Green games this season.

 UTSA Stats and Trends

-- In UTSA's 11 games this season, it has eight wins against the spread.
+- UTSA has played 11 games, with eight wins against the spread.

-- The Roadrunners are 4-2 ATS when favored by 10.5 points or more this season.
+- The Roadrunners have been favored by 10.5 points or more six times this season and are 4-2 ATS in those matchups.

-- UTSA's games this year have eclipsed the over/under in 45.5% of its opportunities (five times in 11 games with a set point total).
+- UTSA's games this year have eclipsed the over/under five times in 11 opportunities (45.5%).

-- UTSA is 7-1 against the spread and 8-0 overall this season when the team notches more than 27.9 points.
+- When UTSA scores more than 27.9 points, it is 7-1 against the spread and 8-0 overall.

-- In games that UTSA picks up over 379.3 yards, the team is 8-1 against the spread and 9-0 overall.
+- In games that UTSA amasses more than 379.3 yards, the team is 8-1 against the spread and 9-0 overall.

 - The Roadrunners have nine giveaways this season, while the Mean Green have 15 takeaways .